Nuno-Jesus/Make-A-Make/README.md

 VAR2 does not contain my name
 ```

 Although `VAR1` and `VAR2` are very similar, `VAR2` ends in space!
 It was more than enough to assert an inequality between the 2 values.
-However, the first conditional evaluates to true, because all strings from VAR1 match the strings in the right field.
+However, the first conditional evaluates to true, because all strings from `VAR1` match the strings on the right side.
 Note that **leading whitespaces are ignored, but trailing spaces are not**.

 > **Note**
 > You can use the `strip` built-in makefile function to remove whitespaces.

 Conditionals determine which parts of the `Makefile` should be excluded or included before the building process begins.
-You can use conditionals to include/exclude commands of a recipe, change a variable's value or even change which variables should be used in the build.

 Expansion of variables occurs as usual.
-However, automatic variables cannot be used to test conditionals, since their values are only known in the building process.
-Here's an animation that should help you get it right.
+However, **automatic variables cannot be used to test conditionals, since their values are only known in the building process**.

+The animation below demonstrates how conditionals behave.

 ![Conditionals](https://github.com/Nuno-Jesus/Make-A-Make/assets/93390807/0c23ea0e-d3f3-4cc6-85fb-872fd86126b0)